programmerShinobi/task-5-fullstack/README.md

     ```
     http://127.0.0.1:8000/api/...
     ```
-- If you run RESTfull API in testing tool using Postman, just download the file from <a target="_blank" href="https://drive.google.com/drive/folders/1K9QZvuj60_n9RNjl2FkRTUYCrieAvdOm?usp=sharing">**this google drive link**</a>.
+- If you run RESTfull API in testing tool using Postman, just download the file from <a href="https://drive.google.com/drive/folders/1K9QZvuj60_n9RNjl2FkRTUYCrieAvdOm?usp=sharing">**this google drive link**</a>.
 And then import the file into your API testing tool using Postman

 ## If you have some suggestion ||~
 Just Contact Me At :
-- Email -----> <a target="_blank" href="mailto:faqihpratamamuhti@gmail.com">faqihpratamamuhti@gmail.com</a>
+- Email     : <a href="mailto:faqihpratamamuhti@gmail.com">faqihpratamamuhti@gmail.com</a>
-- LinkedIn --> <a target="_blank" href="https://www.linkedin.com/in/faqih-pratama-muhti-9a75a2130/">Faqih Pratama Muhti</a>
+- LinkedIn  : <a href="https://www.linkedin.com/in/faqih-pratama-muhti-9a75a2130/">Faqih Pratama Muhti</a>